vviia/simple-crud/README.md

 ## <p align=center> Simple CRUD using Firebase</p>

-A CRUD (create, read, update, delete) application using Flutter and Firebase is a mobile app that allows users to create, read, update, and delete data stored in a Firebase database.
+<p align=center> A CRUD (create, read, update, delete) application using Flutter and Firebase is a mobile app that allows users to create, read, update, and delete data stored in a Firebase database.
 Flutter is a mobile development framework used to build high-performance, visually attractive apps for Android and iOS.
 Firebase is a cloud-based platform that provides a suite of tools and services for developing mobile and web applications.
-With Flutter and Firebase, developers can quickly and easily create a robust CRUD app that can store and manipulate data in real-time.
+With Flutter and Firebase, developers can quickly and easily create a robust CRUD app that can store and manipulate data in real-time.</p>

 ![image](https://user-images.githubusercontent.com/86775678/209343132-069337ef-6f4c-4378-969f-639d1492bc15.png)